GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 Indicators are commonly mathematical formula that calculates price data and draw the output on a forex chart.
 Traders use this indicator to evaluate price trends and patterns to find the best trading setups.

 ### Chart Patterns
 Chart patterns are a combination of multiple candlesticks that form specific patterns significantly.
-Some traders call them candlestick patterns but I prefer to call them chart patterns because of their bigger wave stronger signal and better for reading large trend movement.
+Some traders call them candlestick patterns, but I prefer to call them chart patterns because of their more significant wave stronger signal and better for reading large trend movement.
 These patterns can give signs to traders if the price trend is going to reverse, consolidate, or continuation trend.
 The most common patterns are:

   * Double top
   * Double bottom